BME-nodeservers/udi-russound-poly/README.md

-# roku-polyglot
+# russound-polyglot

-This is the Roku Poly for the [Universal Devices ISY994i](https://www.universal-devices.com/residential/ISY) [Polyglot interface](http://www.universal-devices.com/developers/polyglot/docs/) with  [Polyglot V2](https://github.com/Einstein42/udi-polyglotv2)
+This is the Russound Poly for the [Universal Devices ISY994i](https://www.universal-devices.com/residential/ISY) [Polyglot interface](http://www.universal-devices.com/developers/polyglot/docs/) with  [Polyglot V2](https://github.com/Einstein42/udi-polyglotv2)
-(c) 2019 Robert Paauwe
+(c) 2020 Robert Paauwe
 MIT license.

-This node server is intended to support the [Roku Media Players](http://www.roku.com/).
+This node server is intended to support the legacy [Russound CAV/CAS whole house audio controllers](http://www.russound.com/).

-With this node server you can launch applications and send remote command to a single Roku media box.
-The current application running on the box is available.
+The legacy Russound controllers use a serial protocal called RNET.
+However, this node server expects to access the controller via a ethernet-to-serial converter.
+The only configuration tested and supported is a QualTech serial device server running in raw UDP mode.

+This only supports a single controller with 6 zones and 6 sources.

 ## Installation